utopia-php/pay/docs/tutorials/add-payment-adapter.md

 ## 🤕 Stuck ?

-If you need any help with the contribution, feel free to head over to [Appwrite discord channel](https://appwrite.io/discord) and we'll be happy to help you out.
+If you need any help with the contribution, feel free to head over to the [Appwrite discord channel](https://appwrite.io/discord), and we'll be happy to help you out.